Compensation for contracted out SERPS

 Since April 1988 employees have been able to ‘redirect’ part of their National Insurance Contributions (NICs), and part of their employer’s NICs to a personal pension.
 This is instead of them being used to pay for additional state pension benefits under the State second-tier pension, previously termed ‘SERPS’.

-Contracting out options explained
+Contracting out of SERPS explained

 The benefits that accumulate under the State scheme build a higher level of annual pension yield that holds no relation or relevance to growth in any investment fund.